hal/dmr.scala/README.md

 // creates an empty model node val node = ModelNode()

-// created a new model node holding a simple value val node = ModelNode(42)
+// creates a new model node holding a simple value val node = ModelNode(42)

 // creates a new model node with structure